 Our successful district recycling program has been in place since the early 1990's and has been responsible for recycling nearly fifty thousand tons of materials.
 Our department is responsible for processing a variety of materials such as; paper, plastic, cardboard, beverage containers, scrap metal, compostable materials, greenwaste, scrap wood, firewood, food composting and wood chips.
 In addition we assist our warehouse department with the processing electronic surplus and waste; surplus furniture and appliances; and other recyclable materials that flow through their operations.
 We occasionally assist the Facilities auto shop and Environmental Health and Safety departments with the processing of oil, antifreeze, tires, batteries, and light bulbs.

-Over the years our program has promoted recycling, waste reduction and diversion through a variety of activities.
+During the past two years our program has promoted and performed recycling, waste reduction, and diversion through a variety of activities.
+Some of these are listed here.